THINKING ABOUT CELIAC DISEASE AS A DIAGNOSIS

 Also, many celiacs are lactose intolerant because the villi in the small intestine (which are damaged and flattened by gluten) are the site of lactase production -- specifically the tips of the villi which may be damaged first.
 Without this lactase we are unable to digest lactose.
 In this case some celiacs may be lactose intolerant, but sometimes this intolerance may disappear slowly after the small intestine has time to repair and is in good shape again.
 In bad cases this may take as long as two years, or not at all.
 The problem here is that the villi may lose their ability to produce lactase after not doing so for two years.
 So it might cause a little discomfort for awhile to reintroduce milk.
 The good news is that ingesting lactose will not damage the villi.
 Also, if you are lactose intolerant, getting some inadvertent lactose may cause digestive symptoms similar to ingesting gluten, and you won't be able to tell what exactly is the problem.
 We suggest using few milk products for 2-6 months until you have the gluten-free diet under control.

 Many who are just lactose intolerant may be able to drink Lactaid 100, which is real milk with all the lactose removed.
 (But check out the Lactaid pills for gluten.)
 But some may also be sensitive to the protein or casein in milk.
-In this case they may want to drink soy or rice milk, if they are not sensitive to that too.
-Two brands that are decent tasting and offer everything in their line of milk substitutes as (GF) are: Pacific (all rice and all soy milk substitutes) and Better Than Milk (all soy milk substitutes).
+In this case they may want to drink soy, almond, or rice milk, if they are not sensitive to that too.
+Some brands that are decent tasting and offer everything in their line of milk substitutes as (GF) are: Lactaid, Pacific (all rice and all soy milk substitutes) and Better Than Milk (all soy milk substitutes).